-This analytic will detect a suspicious process commandline related to windows defender exclusion feature.
-This command is abused by adversaries, malware author and red teams to bypassed Windows Defender Anti-Virus product by excluding folder path, file path, process, extensions and etc. from its real time or schedule scan to execute their malicious code.
+This analytic will identify a suspicious process command-line related to Windows Defender exclusion feature.
+This command is abused by adversaries, malware authors and red teams to bypass Windows Defender Antivirus products by excluding folder path, file path, process and extensions.
+From its real time or schedule scan to execute their malicious code.
 This is a good indicator for defense evasion and to look further for events after this behavior.

 - Type: TTP

 - Product: Splunk Enterprise, Splunk Enterprise Security, Splunk Cloud

 - ID: 773b66fe-4dd9-11ec-8289-acde48001122

 | tstats `security_content_summariesonly` count min(_time) as firstTime max(_time) as lastTime from datamodel=Endpoint.Processes where (Processes.process = "*Add-MpPreference *" OR Processes.process = "*Set-MpPreference *") AND Processes.process="*-exclusion*" by Processes.dest Processes.user Processes.parent_process Processes.parent_process_name Processes.process_name Processes.original_file_name Processes.process Processes.process_id Processes.parent_process_id | `drop_dm_object_name(Processes)` | `security_content_ctime(firstTime)` | `security_content_ctime(lastTime)` | `add_or_set_windows_defender_exclusion_filter`

 To successfully implement this search you need to be ingesting information on process that include the name of the process responsible for the changes from your endpoints into the

 Registry node.
 Also make sure that this registry was included in your config files ex. sysmon config to be monitored.

 Kill Chain Phase